Serg-Luka/SOC-and-Honeynet-in-Azure-Live-Traffic/README.md

 ### Part 7.2: Deleted All Resources to Avoid Charges

-I accessed the Azure Portal and navigated to the resource group containing my pot lab resources.
+I accessed the Azure Portal and navigated to the resource group containing my honeypot lab resources.
 I selected the resource group and chose the option to delete it, confirming the deletion to remove the virtual machine, virtual network, Log Analytics Workspace, and Microsoft Sentinel instance.
 This ensured no further charges were incurred on my free Azure subscription after completing the lab.

 ---